odoo/documentation/content/applications/websites/ecommerce/checkout_payment_shipping/cart.rst

 .. note::
-   Hiding the :guilabel:`Add to Cart` button is often used by B2B eCommerces that need to restrict purchases only to customers with an account, but still want to display an online product catalog for those without.
+   Hiding the :guilabel:`Add to Cart` button is often used by B2B eCommerces that need to restrict purchases only to :ref:`customers with an account <checkout-sign>`, but still want to display an online product catalog for those without.

-.. todo:: add :ref: to sign-up section doc when published to note

 To do so, go to :menuselection:`Website --> Configuration --> Settings --> Shop - Products` and tick
 :guilabel:`Prevent Sale of Zero Priced Product`.
 This creates a new :guilabel:`Button url` field